MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-experiment-train-models-using-features.md

 ### Step 2b: Locally generate training data

-In this step, we'll generate training data for illustrative purposes.
+This step generates training data for illustrative purposes.
 You can optionally train models locally with this data.
-Later in this tutorial, you'll train a model in the cloud.
+A later part of this tutorial shows how to train a model in the cloud.

 [!notebook-python[] (~/azureml-examples-featurestore/sdk/python/featurestore_sample/notebooks/sdk_only/3.
 Experiment and train models using features.ipynb?name=gen-training-data-locally)]

 ### Step 2c: Register the `accounts` feature set with the feature store

-After you locally experiment with different feature definitions and sanity tested them, you can register them with the feature store.
-For this, you'll register a feature set asset definition with the feature store.
+After you locally experiment with different feature definitions, and sanity test them, you can register them with the feature store.
+You register a feature set asset definition with the feature store for this step.

 [!notebook-python[] (~/azureml-examples-featurestore/sdk/python/featurestore_sample/notebooks/sdk_only/3.
 Experiment and train models using features.ipynb?name=reg-accts-fset)]